Table of contents

 Recently the Victorian government has stepped up to encourage more housing supply with two key policies designed to give developers a push to build.

-Firstly, from October 21, 2024, there will be a 12-month reduction in stamp duty for off-the-plan units, townhouses, and apartments—regardless of the price tag.
+Firstly, from October 21, 2024, there has been be a 12-month reduction in stamp duty for off-the-plan units, townhouses, and apartments - regardless of the price tag.

-This should hopefully make these properties more attractive to both developers and buyers.
+This should make these properties more attractive to both developers and buyers.

-Secondly, to boost density around public transport, the government has identified 50 new activity centres where they’ll be streamlining the planning process for multi-storey residential developments.
+Secondly, to boost density around public transport, the government has identified 50 new activity centres where it will streamline the planning process for multi-storey residential developments.

 The goal is to fast-track much-needed housing in these areas.